gavrilovmiroslav/adam/README.md

 ## Usage

-Basically, find a class in OpenJDK, get the raw link to it (example [BigInteger](http://hg.openjdk.java.net/jdk8/jdk8/jdk/raw-file/687fd7c7986d/src/share/classes/java/math/BigInteger.java) here), and save it as a .java.dump file.
-There are two included with the repository.
+Basically, find a class in OpenJDK, get the raw link to it and save it as a .java.dump file.
+There are two included with the repository, in the `/bin` directory.

 Then, run `adam` with the name of the class and any number of imports that you care about: